alicization-hub/space-wallet/README.md

-# Project Artifact - Bitcoin Wallet.
+# Project Space - Bitcoin Wallet.

 #### This is a private, web-based Bitcoin wallet application built primarily with Next.js 15.
-It prioritizes user control and privacy, designed to run with own Bitcoin Core full node.
+It prioritizes user control and privacy, designed to run with own **Bitcoin Core full node**.

+_This project was developed through collaboration between developers and generative AI tools, including `Grok AI`, `Gemini Pro`, `GitHub Copilot`, `ChatGPT`, `Claude AI`, `DeepSeek AI`, and `Windsurf`.
+I then refined and optimized the code for enhanced performance._

 ### ✨ Features